Akaka Falls & Kahuna Falls (Honomū, Hawaiʻi Island)

 Why Go

-- Iconic Big Island waterfalls: towering ʻAkaka Falls plus serene Kahuna Falls on one loop.
+- Iconic Big Island waterfalls: Towering ʻAkaka Falls plus serene Kahuna Falls on one loop.

-- Classic Hāmākua scenery: banyans, bamboo, wild ginger, and bird song along a paved path.
+- Classic Hāmākua scenery: Banyans, bamboo, wild ginger, and birdsong along a paved path.

-- Easy add-on drive: the picturesque Four-Mile (Pepeʻekeo) Scenic Drive between Honomū and Hilo.
+- Easy add-on drive: The picturesque Four-Mile (Pepeʻekeo) Scenic Drive between Honomū and Hilo.

 Trail Basics